M. Kontsevich's graph complex and the Grothendieck-Teichmueller Lie algebra: The Grothendieck-Teichm uller Lie algebra

-Here ``$\Ne$'' denotes the nerve and ``$C$'' the chains functor.
+Here ``$\Ne$'' denotes the nerve and ``$C$'' the chains functor and $BU\alg{t}$ is the bar construction of $U\alg{t}$.
 The left arrow is obtained from the map $\PCD\to U\alg{t}$ sending $\PaP$ to the category with one object and one morphism.
-Since $G_\infty$ is cofibrant, the action of $\grt$ on $C\Ne\PCD$ can be transferred to an action (up to homotopy) on $G_\infty$.
+Since $\hoe_2$ is cofibrant, the action of $\grt_1$ on $C\Ne\PCD$ can be transferred to an action (up to homotopy) on $\hoe_2$.
 One hence obtains an $L_\infty$ morphism